LibrariesHacked/librarylab/libraries-at-home/find.md

 ## Instructions: find a service

 1. Enter any valid postcode into the postcode text field.
-Youcan then use the search icon button to trigger the search
+Then use the search icon button to trigger the search
+2. Optionally, by selecting the options cog you can configure the radius in miles you are interested in
-2. After a short wait, the library service should be displayed
+2. After a short wait, the libraries should be filtered to those within that radius
-3. A list of links to further information about the library service will also be shown

-## Data

-Many of the fields in the [library services shared spreasheet](https://airtable.com/shrKkzYDUNMMM6qrJ) are used to display the data about a service, generally in the form of links to the relevant areas on the service website.